What Is Inquiry-Based Learning in Science? Exploring Its Benefits & Impact

 Inquiry-based learning in science shifts the focus from rote memorization to active discovery.
 This approach allows students to investigate scientific phenomena, formulate hypotheses, and engage in problem-solving activities.
 Instead of passively absorbing information, learners become active participants in their education.

 The foundation of inquiry-based learning in science is rooted in the scientific method.
-Students ask questions, conduct experiments, analyze findings, and apply their knowledge to real-world situations.
+Students ask questions, conduct experiments, analyse findings, and apply their knowledge to real-world situations.
 This process encourages a deeper understanding and retention of scientific concepts.

 One of the significant advantages of this approach is that it aligns with how scientists conduct research.
 Students develop essential skills such as critical thinking, data interpretation, and experimental design, preparing them for careers in STEM fields.
-Inquiry-based learning also promotes curiosity and engagement, as students are naturally more interested in topics they explore firsthand.
+Inquiry-based learning also promotes curiosity and engagement, as students are naturally more interested in topics they explore first-hand.

 Educators implementing inquiry-based science learning must design open-ended questions, provide real-world case studies, and facilitate hands-on experiments.
 By doing so, they create an interactive learning environment where students gain confidence in their abilities to think scientifically and solve complex problems.